-Going to a corporate office from 9-5, Monday through Friday is quickly becoming a thing of the past.
-Even working from home full-time sounds so 2020 now.
-A flexible, hybrid work economy supported by coworking spaces is the future of work.
+Going to a corporate office from 9 am – 5 pm, Monday through Friday, is not the future of work.
+Even working from home full-time sounds ‘so 2020’ today.
+A flexible, hybrid work economy supported by coworking spaces is the here and now.

-Stay up to date on what’s evolving in how we work and learn why coworking should become part of your routine now to stay ahead of the curve.
+Stay updated on what’s evolving in how we work, and learn why coworking should become part of your routine to stay ahead of the curve.

 The Changing Landscape of Work

 There’s no denying that the future of work is changing.
-Even before the global pandemic, there was a growing trend among companies that were starting to embrace remote work.
+Even before the global pandemic, there was a growing trend among companies embracing remote work.

-In 2019, 5.7 million US employees worked remotely at least half the time they were on the clock, according to Global Workplace Analytics.
-However, the same research estimates that 75 million US workers could work from home because they have jobs that are compatible with remote work.
+In 2021, approximately 25-30% of the US workforce was working remotely part-time, according to Global Workplace Analytics.
+However, the same research estimates that 82% of US office workers preferred to work from home because they have jobs compatible with remote work.

 Remote work is a popular trend, but it doesn’t end there.
-From technology propelling us forward to the ever-growing gig economy, asynchronous collaboration tools, hybrid work structure, coworking space popularity, and the shift to a job seeker’s market—work looks different today than ever before.
+From technology propelling us forward to the ever-growing gig economy, asynchronous collaboration tools, hybrid work structure, coworking space popularity, and the shift to a job seeker’s market – work looks different today than ever.

-When workers “quiet quit“, they basically stop being motivated in their jobs and start doing the bare minimum.
-This is a recent term that blew up on TikTok earlier this year.
+When workers “quiet quit, ” they stop being motivated and start doing the bare minimum.
+This is a recent term that blew up on TikTok recently.
 This trend is being driven by a number of factors, including the increasing use of technology in the workplace, the rise of the gig economy, and changing attitudes about work/life balance.

 For many people, working isn’t what it used to be.
 With more and more employers expecting employees to be available 24/7 thanks to technology like email and smartphones, workers are feeling increasingly burned out.

 Technology is playing a key role in how work is changing.
-Automation, virtual assistants, and artificial intelligence have taken over many tasks that were previously done by people in offices.
+Automation, virtual assistants, and artificial intelligence have taken over many tasks previously done by people in offices.

-Some jobs will soon be obsolete, while others will become more in-demand as we rely on technology to do more.
-Others will still require a human touch but will evolve into more tech-enabled and tech-supported roles.
+Some jobs will soon be obsolete, while others will become more in demand as we rely on technology to do more.
+Others will still require a human touch but evolve into more tech-enabled and tech-supported roles.

-For example, manufacturing and industrial jobs that once relied on human accuracy for quality and productivity will be able to utilize automation to manage menial, repetitive tasks so workers can focus on higher-level tasks and responsibilities.
+For example, manufacturing and industrial jobs that once relied on human accuracy for quality and productivity can utilize automation to manage menial, repetitive tasks so workers can focus on higher-level tasks and responsibilities.

 Rise of the Gig Economy

 The gig economy is also on the rise, as more and more people are freelancing or working temporary jobs.
-Estimates show that the number of freelancers in the US will increase from 70.4 million in 2022 to 90.1 million by 2028.
+Between 2021 and 2022 alone, the number of freelancers in the US increased by over 20%, according to Zippia.

-Such significant growth is, in part, because there are now many more opportunities to work remotely or on a freelance or contract basis.
-With more companies willing to hire workers remotely, there’s no longer the constant need to be tied down to one location or one company.
+Such significant growth is partly because there are now many more opportunities to work remotely or on a freelance or contract basis.
+With more companies willing to hire workers remotely, there’s no longer the constant need to be tied down to one location or company.

-With the rise of remote work, asynchronous collaboration is also becoming more popular.
-Asynchronous collaboration is when team members work on their own time, rather than having to be online at the same time.
+With the rise of remote work, asynchronous collaboration is becoming more popular.
+Asynchronous collaboration is when team members work on their own time rather than having to be online simultaneously.

-Instead of having a video call to discuss a project, team members can leave each other comments or questions in a shared place.
+Instead of having a video call to discuss a project, team members can leave each other comments or questions in shared places.
 Then, everyone can review the discussion and add their thoughts when it’s convenient for them.
 This allows each team member to productively allocate their own time.

 Asynchronous collaboration is more flexible and can be done from anywhere, which is perfect for a world where work is no longer tied to one specific location.